 Paralegals help keep the wheels of justice moving

-Lawyers are everywhere.
-And where there are lawyers, there are paralegals: justice-loving men and women who draft legal documents, perform research, and assist attorneys before and during trials.
+Paralegals draft legal documents, perform research, and assist attorneys before and during trials.
 Paralegals, also known as legal assistants, have a vast array of employment opportunities in both government and the private sector.
-When it comes to getting in-demand, affordable training at times that work for you, the verdict is in: ACC wins!
 Classes are taught by local attorneys and are offered nights and weekends to suit your learning needs.
-An Associate of Applied Science degree and an advanced technical certificate is available.
-Court adjourned!
+An associate of applied science degree and an advanced technical certificate are available.

 Paralegals work in private law firms, corporations, government agencies, and public interest law offices.
 Courses focus on subjects such as family law, real property, wills and trusts, civil litigation, contracts, and legal writing, among others.